 A journey with the RegioExpress Lötschberger

-If you’re looking for a scenic train journey crossing the Swiss Alps and connecting major northern and southern tourist hubs, the RegioExpress Lötschberger is an excellent choice.
-The route is often used by travelers making transfers between the Bernese Oberland and the Valais.
+The RegioExpress Lötschberger is an excellent choice to travel between northern and southern Switzerland.
+It connects the Bernese Oberland and the Valais.
 If you’re based in Interlaken or Lucerne, you can board the Lötschberger trains in Spiez.

 The RegioExpress trains

 The RegioExpres Lötschberger trains aren’t the only way to travel between the Bernese Oberland and the Valais.
-An alternative is the Lötschberg base tunnel between Spiez and Brig, opened in 2007.
-The 34,6 km long tunnel is used by both freight and passenger trains.
-Many train travelers between Bern and Brig opt for the quicker base tunnel connection, bypassing the longer mountain route that's still used by the RegioExpress trains.
+An alternative is the Lötschberg base tunnel between Spiez and Brig.
+It opened in 2007.
+The 34,6 km long tunnel is used by freight and passenger trains.

 Here’s how to choose between both options:

-- if a quick transfer is your main goal, and if you’d like to experience the longer tunnel ride, the faster trains that use the base tunnel are an excellent choice.
-A ride from Bern to Brig takes about 1h05 when using the base tunnel.
+- If a quick transfer is your main goal, and if you’d like to experience the longer tunnel ride, the faster trains that use the base tunnel are an excellent choice.
+A ride from Bern to Brig takes about 1h05.

 - If you don’t mind a longer ride, enjoy alpine scenery, or don't like long tunnel stretches, the RegioExpress is the better alternative.
-Bern-Brig takes about 1h40 with the RegioExpress trains.
+Bern-Brig takes about 1h45.

 Combine the RegioExpress Lötschberger journey with other activities

-A trip from Bern to Brig by regional train only takes 1h40, meaning there’s plenty of time to expand your train ride with other day trips:
+A trip from Bern to Brig by regional train takes less than 2 hours.
+So there’s plenty of time to expand your train ride with other day trips:

 - Start or end your ride with a visit to Bern.

-- Get out in Spiez and enjoy the mountain panorama from the top of the Niesen.
+- Get out in Spiez and enjoy the mountain panorama from the Niesen.

 - Make a side trip to Interlaken and the Jungfrau region.